dotnet/dotnet-ci/ci-nodes/management/NODES.md

-vThis document contains information about the current state of the machines used in Jenkins.
+This document contains information about the current state of the machines used in Jenkins.
 Please update as software changes in case we need to rebuild.

 # Table of machines